-- Overview of resolution, polynomial calculus and cutting planes (More details in conference proceedings or survey [Nor13]) - Resolution fairly well understood - Polynomial calculus less so - Cutting planes almost not at all - Could there be interesting connections between proof complexity measures and hardness of SAT? - How can we build efficient SAT solvers on stronger proof systems than resolution?
+- Overview of resolution, polynomial calculus and cutting planes (More details in SAT '14 proceedings [Nor14] or survey [Nor13]) - Resolution fairly well understood - Polynomial calculus less so - Cutting planes almost not at all - Could there be interesting connections between proof complexity measures and hardness of SAT? - How can we build efficient SAT solvers on stronger proof systems than resolution?